processmining-in-logistics/psm/README.md

 ## Transforming an event log for Performance Spectrum Analysis

 ### ... in ProM
-1. Load the XES event log into ProM via the //Import...// button.
+1. Load the event log into ProM via the *Import...* button.
-1. Go to the //Action// Tab and select the //Performance Spectrum Miner// plugin from the action list.
+1. Go to the *Action* Tab and select the *Performance Spectrum Miner* plugin from the action list.
 1. Choose parameters for generating the performance spectrum data.
    * A configuration dialog will show providing default values for the transformation.
    * See the [User Manual](docs/user-manual.md) for details.
-   * The transformed data will be stored on disk in the //Intermediate storage directory// together with a meta-data file (`session.psm`).
+   * The transformed data will be stored on disk in the *Intermediate storage directory* together with a meta-data file (`session.psm`).
 You can load this transformed data also later into ProM by loading the `session.psm` meta-data file.
-   * Choose //Process & open//
+   * Choose *Process & open*
-   * The transformation may require some time and main memory depending on the //Bin size// chosen.
+   * The transformation may require some time and main memory depending on the *Bin size* chosen.
 Transformation for larger bin sizes are faster and require less memory.
 1. In ProM the transformed data will then also be opened automatically

 ### ... in PSM standalone
-1. Load an XES event log via the //Open...// button.
+1. Load the event log (XES format) via the *Open...* button.
 1. Choose parameters for generating the performance spectrum data.
    * A configuration dialog will show providing default values for the transformation.
    * See the [User Manual](docs/user-manual.md) for details.
-   * The transformed data will be stored on disk in the //Intermediate storage directory// together with a meta-data file (`session.psm`).
-You can load this transformed data also later via the //Open...// button.
+   * The transformed data will be stored on disk in the *Intermediate storage directory* together with a meta-data file (`session.psm`).
+You can load this transformed data also later via the *Open...* button.
-   * Choose //Process & open//
+   * Choose *Process & open*
-   * The transformation may require some time and main memory depending on the //Bin size// chosen.
+   * The transformation may require some time and main memory depending on the *Bin size* chosen.
 Transformation for larger bin sizes are faster and require less memory.

  ## Opening the transformed data for analysis with the PSM

-1. By choosing //Process & open// during data transformation, the transformed data will be opened automatically.
-Alternatively, you can also load a previously transformed data set by opening the .psm meta-data file (via //Import// in ProM, and choosing //Performance Spectrum Miner View//, or via //Open// in the stand-alone version).
+1. By choosing *Process & open* during data transformation, the transformed data will be opened automatically.
+Alternatively, you can also load a previously transformed data set by opening the .psm meta-data file (via *Import* in ProM, and choosing *Performance Spectrum Miner View*, or via *Open* in the stand-alone version).
 1. Choose parameters for opening.
 For now use the default values provided, see the [User Manual](docs/user-manual.md) for details.

 ## Exploring the Performance Spectrum